lamb203/M9A/docs/en_us/README.md

 - Automatic awakening dream area
 - Bank shopping
 - Receive daily rewards
-- Current Anecdote
 - Suspended in the rain: Mystery Sea ("Searching" Weekly Sweep)
-- Outsider interpretation: Echo of the foothills (meat pigeon)
+- Outside Deduction: The Series Of Dusks
+- Outside Deduction: The Syndrome Of Silence
 - SSReopen
 - Artefact Masters
 - When the Alarm Sounds
 - Continuous clear (under testing)
-- Critter Crash (below 1600 points)
+- Critter Crash
 - Pre-Storm Protocol

 ## Instructions for use